 - Unmasked exceptions are reported in the appropriate floating-point status register, and a software-interrupt handler is invoked.
-See section "1" on page 228 and section "1" on page 230 for more information on the floating-point interrupts. - Masked exceptions are also reported in the appropriate floating-point status register.
+See Section "#MF-x87 Floating-Point Exception-Pending (Vector 16)" on page 230 and Section "#XF-SIMD Floating-Point Exception (Vector 19)" on page 232 for more information on the floating-point interrupts. - Masked exceptions are also reported in the appropriate floating-point status register.
 Instead of transferring control to an interrupt handler, however, the processor handles the exception in a default manner and execution proceeds.

 If the processor detects more than one exception while executing a single floating-point instruction, it prioritizes the exceptions in a predictable manner.
 When responding in a default manner to masked exceptions, it is possible that the processor acts only on the high-priority exception and ignores lower-priority exceptions.
 In the case of vector (SIMD) floating-point instructions, priorities are set on sub-operations, not across all operations.
-For example, if the processor detects and acts on a QNaN operand in one sub-operation, the processor can still detect and act on a denormal operand in another sub-operation.
+For example, if the processor detects and acts on a QNaN